-Online and hybrid (partially online, partially on campus) programs in public health are available at the bachelor's and master's degree levels.
-These programs cover topics like community heath initiatives, epidemiology and environmental health risk factors.
+Online and hybrid (partially online, partially on-campus) programs in public health are available at the bachelor's and master's degree levels.
+These programs cover topics like community health initiatives, epidemiology and environmental health risk factors.
 Internships may be required in some programs as well.

 According to the U.S. Bureau of Labor Statistics, health educators typically need at least a bachelor's degree for entry-level positions, and many state and federal government health departments require a master's degree.
 A bachelor's degree is required for an individual to take the exam needed to earn the Certified Health Education Specialist credential.

 Bachelor's degrees in international health are generally available as a Bachelor of Science in Public Health.
 These programs provide students with an understanding of American and global healthcare systems designed to protect the health of people and communities.
 Students leverage data analysis and research to identify community needs and plan and manage programs designed to encourage better public health around the world.

 Some institutions require bachelor's candidates to complete prerequisite coursework in the life sciences or other health-related disciplines.
 Most programs are taught completely online and include downloadable lectures and discussion board participation; however, some schools may require students to take part in group assignments on-campus.
 Students also may be required to participate in an internship in a community health organization or non-profit healthcare group.

 Bachelor's students examine current issues in public health on the domestic and international levels.
 They gain knowledge of the philosophies and theories that guide global public health policies.

 Introduction to Public Health

 In this online course, students are introduced to the public health profession.
 Topics of study include an overview of common terminology, roles and responsibilities of public health professionals, and an examination of the current challenges faced by public health organizations worldwide.